pancsta/asyncmachine-go/FAQ.md

 goroutines can be limited with `amhelp.Pool` (`errgroup`) per a state, machine, or both.
 It's a form of structured concurrency.

+## What are the downsides?

+High abstraction, boilerplate, stack traces split into state-traces, reduced type safety, incomplete documentation, TUI devtools, not a mainstream paradigm.

 ## What should be a "state"?

 Only interesting things - if we don't care about something to be a separate entity, there's no need to orchestrate it